Huy-DNA/MPiSC/report/chapters/background/index.typ

 #figure(
   image(width: 200pt, "../../static/images/blocking.png"),
   caption: [
-    Blocking algorithm visualization: When a process is suspended, it can potentially block other processes from making further progress
+    Blocking algorithm visualization: When a process is suspended, it can potentially block other processes from making further progress.
   ],
 ) <blocking-algorithms>